s-mcdonald/SignalPluginSample/README.md

 By using this app, you acknowledge and accept that all risks associated with trading are entirely your own.

+## Creating a plugin
+Note the Yaml file called plugin.yaml, this must contain an entry/controller pointing to a POPO file.
+The file can be any valid php filename as long as it exist in the root of your project (ex: src/File.php)

+You can not have any injected dependencies in the controller.

 ## License

 This project is licensed under the MIT License.
 See `LICENSE` for details.